 Coffee Shop Hopping in Padang

-Young generation Indonesian Coffee enthusiasts take advantage of fertile Indonesia soil.
+Young generation Indonesian Coffee enthusiasts take advantage of fertile Indonesian soil.
 Countable coffee shops in Padang.
 I’d recommend these two roasteries we went and tried.

-Dua Pintu Coffee Roastery is 8km from the Old Town, offers a traditional coffee selection and decent price-wise.
+Dua Pintu Coffee Roastery is 8km from the Old Town, and offers a traditional coffee selection and decent price.
 They carry Solok, Kerinci, Ache, and some other places in Indonesia. ($6 for 200 gram)

-Rimbun Espresso & Brew Bar Padang is crowded by young locals.
-It also provides a traditional menu on coffee and few selections on fruity cold drinks.
+Rimbun Espresso & Brew Bar Padang is crowded with young locals.
+It also provides a traditional menu of coffee and a few selections of fruity cold drinks.
 They have freshly roasted beans.

 Dinner